robotlearn/pyrobolearn/pyrobolearn/models/README.md

 In this folder, we provide the various learning models.
 These can be categorized into two categories: movement primitives and general function approximators.

 These include:
-- Central pattern generators (CPG; the version provided by )
+- Central pattern generators (CPG; the dynamical formulation described in Ijspeert's papers)
 - Dynamic movement primitives (DMP)
 - Probabilistic movement primitives (ProMP)
 - Kernelized movement primitives (KMP)